yplai/ECAT/README.md

 ## Phase I--Homoplasy Inference

-- We calculate the homoplasy count for each site by running
+- We apply Sankoff's algorithm to calculate the homoplasy count for each site by running

 ```
 python count_HI.py sample_30h.tre sample_30h_nonsyn.snp > sample_30h_nonsyn_HI.snp
 ```

-   , where the last column of each site is the homoplasy index (HI), which is the number of excess changes plus 1.
+  The last column in the output file for each site is the homoplasy index (HI), which is the number of excess changes plus 1.
 Thus, a site with 1 HI means that it does not need extra changes after being mapped onto the tree, which is homoplasy-free.
 In contrast, a site with HI over 1 represents it is homoplasic.

 ## Phase II--Clustered Region Identification